Rathinirvedam (2011 film)

-Synopsis
+Premise

 Takes place in a village surrounded by hills and valleys.
 Pappu, a teenager, awaiting high school results to go to college, has plenty of time on hand.
 His trouble is adolescence, but neither his mother nor his aunt can diagnose his affliction.
 Everything around him excites and stimulates his sexual arousal.
 Twenty plus Rathi, the girl next door, has been a friend to him since he was a child.
-Unaware of the stirrings of his desire, she dismisses his first overtures to her as boyish pranks.
-But soon her feelings change rest forms the story.
+She becomes the object of his desire now.